AVAILABLE ON BLU-RAY AND DVD

 REVIEWED BY: Dr Lenera, Official HCF Critic

 Kevin Francis, son of Freddie who’d just directed Dracula Has Risen From The Grave, wrote a script called Dracula’s Feast Of Blood which was rejected.
 Lee was refusing to play the role unless he was paid a percentage of the US distributor’s gross.
 Hammer said no, so turned to TV’s Ralph Bates and had Anthony Hinds write a screenplay in which Bates’s depraved aristocrat Lord Courtley returned from the grave as a Dracula-like character.
 When Warner Bros-Seven Arts reminded Hammer that they’d only agreed to finance the film if Lee was in it, Lee reluctantly changed his mind and Dracula was written into the script.
-Vincent Price was going to play a fourth member Of William Hargood’s ‘thrill seekers’ but budget cuts removed the character so his part was shared amongst the others.
-Francis noticed that some of his scenes were in the script and was paid money.
+Vincent Price was going to play a fourth member Of William Hargood’s ‘thrill seekers’ but budget cuts removed the character so his part was shared among the others.
+Francis later noticed that some of his scenes were in the script and complained to Hammer, who paid him some money.
 Shooting took at Elstree and several London locations: Scatchwood and Aldenham Park, Highgate Cemetery, St. Andrews Church, and a house in Barnet.
-In the UK a few brief shots had to be cut, but the MPAA [both this and the previous one were ‘PG’s in the US] ordered the removal of just over three minutes of footage: Dracula’s blood becoming powder during the opening scene, the snake charmer’s dance, shots of prostitutes in rooms with customers, the beating to death of Courtley, and close-ups of victims with blood around their mouths.
-The film was another hit, but the numerous hassles caused Hinds to resign as company director and some say Hammer never recovered.
+In the UK a few brief shots had to be cut, but the American censors the MPAA [both this and the previous one were ‘PG’s in the US] ordered the removal of just over three minutes of footage: Dracula’s blood becoming powder during the opening scene, the snake charmer’s dance, shots of prostitutes in rooms with customers, the beating to death of Courtley, and close-ups of victims with blood around their mouths.
+The film was another hit, but the numerous hassles caused Hinds to resign as company director, and some say that Hammer never recovered.

 Though barely in the film, Lee’s heart doesn’t seem to be quite in it, but Michael Ripper gets to play another [and more useless than his previous one] cop and gets a nice moment when he’s just been shown into somebody’s living room and heads straight for the drinks.
 Anthony Corlan, later to be Anthony Higgins, and Linda Hayden are rather colourless romantic leads.
 On the other hand Ralph Bates is rather good as Courtley, playing with just the right amount of arrogance and air of depravity.
 He’d have been great playing Dorian Gray.
-Aida Young said that James Bernard’s score for Dracula Has Risen From The Grave was too dissonant, so Bernard responded by basing much of his score for the follow-up on a plaintive love theme.
+Aida Young said that James Bernard’s music score for Dracula Has Risen From The Grave was too dissonant, so Bernard responded by basing much of his score for the follow-up on a plaintive love theme.
 He also brings back his original Dracula theme, though it’s used a bit less than before.
 It’s probably the most varied of his Dracula scores, with differing motifs for some of the scenes and even some deliberate “off” sounding organ stuff for the ceremony scene.
 As with The Devil Rides Out, he turns a sinister, minor key theme into a triumphant, major key one at the end.
-Overall Taste The Blood Of Dracula has enough to interest the viewer and is certainly no disgrace to the series, but feels a little underpowered and confused.
+Overall Taste The Blood Of Dracula has enough to interest the viewer, but seems rather under-powered and confused.